ACCESS Tech: IT Collection, Reuse, and Donation

 Step 2: Data Sanitization

 Sanitization, also known as data erasure or wiping, is a secure means of erasing data on magnetic media, such as hard drives in computers.
 Other methods, such as reformatting or directory removal, are not sufficient to securely erase data; it will still be recoverable.
-Ensure your data is securely sanitized by taking advantage of this program.
+Our team can help ensure your device is properly and securely sanitized.

 For mobile devices – here is the process of resetting iPhones, iPads, and Androids: